“Because I said so.”

 Far too many of us understand the childhood frustration of having to follow strict rules at home without a good understanding of why.

 What is gentle parenting, exactly?
-Well, it’s not about just leaving them to their own devices, exactly.
-(Some of that isn’t really bad, though—out till the streetlights come on, drinking from the garden hose kinda thing.)
+Well, it’s not about just leaving kids to their own devices, exactly.
+(Some of that isn’t really bad, though—out until the streetlights come on, drinking from the garden hose kinda thing.)
 It’s more about not having strict rules “just because,” and instead, parenting with empathy and compassion.
 Kids don’t act out because they’re bad; they act out because they’re still learning how to deal with life.
 Life and its infinite rules and expectations is hard.
-I still have an internal temper tantrum when I have to go to bed.

 Here are 10 things we can do with our kids that make us “gentle parents”:

 1. We respect them—we don’t own them.
 They’re a person; we’re a person; therefore, we are equals.
 We respect their feelings, their boundaries, and whatever stage they’re at in life.
 They are not blank canvasses that we are responsible for painting.
 They already exist in this world, and we’re just there to help them navigate it.

 2. When they decide a few weeks after we’ve spent a bunch of time and money on a sport they were interested in—lessons, equipment, the works—that they don’t want to do it anymore, we don’t guilt trip them.
 We see if we can problem-solve, sure—maybe there’s something more going on.
 But we don’t force them to stay simply because we’ve spent money and time.
 We just ask them what they’d like to do instead.

 3. We let them cry; we give them space to feel the bad stuff.
 And then we talk about it.